kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ### Terminology

-- **Cluster Manager**: An entity that creates the inventory cluster API object per member cluster, and keeps their status up-to-date.
+- **Cluster Manager**: An entity that creates the ClusterProfile API object per member cluster, and keeps their status up-to-date.
 Each cluster manager SHOULD be identified with a unique name.
-Each cluster inventory resource SHOULD be managed by only one cluster manager.
+Each cluster profile resource SHOULD be managed by only one cluster manager.
 Examples of cluster manager are projects like OCM, Karmada, Clusternet or Azure fleet manager.

-- **Inventory Cluster Consumer**: the person running the cluster managers or the person developing extensions for cluster managers for the purpose of workload distribution, operation management etc.
+- **ClusterProfile API Consumer**: the person running the cluster managers or the person developing extensions for cluster managers for the purpose of workload distribution, operation management etc.

 - **Member Cluster**: A kubernetes cluster that is managed by the cluster manager.
-A cluster manager SHOULD have sufficient permission to access the member cluster to fetch the information so it can update the status of the inventory cluster API resource.
+A cluster manager SHOULD have sufficient permission to access the member cluster to fetch the information so it can update the status of the ClusterProfile API resource.

 ### User Stories (Optional)